What is Probate Law?

 The first step in probate is to verify the validity of the will and final dispositive statement of the decedent (the official record of the deceased person’s final wishes).
-The Will generally names the person or institution appointed to administer (manage) the probate estate process.
+The Will generally names the person or institution appointed to administer (manage) the probate estate process, estate administration.

 When there is no valid Will, State law governs who receives the assets of the deceased.
 The term “probate” is also used in the larger sense of “probating the estate”.

-For help with your will on the Outer Banks or throughout North Caronlina, please refer to our Estate Planning Attorneys page.
+For help with your will on the Outer Banks or throughout North Carolina, please refer to our Estate Planning Attorneys page.